 Sexual misconduct is a form of sex discrimination.
 Sexual misconduct is one or more acts of sexual violence (rape, sexual assault, and sexual abuse), dating violence, domestic violence, sexual and gender-based harassment, and stalking.

 Title IX at James Madison University

 JMU is committed to providing a working and learning environment that is free from sex discrimination by complying with Title IX.
 In meeting this commitment, JMU abides by Policy 1340 - Sexual Harassment and Sexual Misconduct.
-This policy sets forth procedures that strives to maintains a safe workplace and learning environment free from all forms of illegal sex discrimination, including but not limited to: Sexual harassment, sexual misconduct, sexual assault, and sexual violence (hereafter in this policy referred to in the aggregate as “sexual misconduct”).
+This policy sets forth procedures that strives to maintain a safe workplace and learning environment free from all forms of illegal sex discrimination, including but not limited to: Sexual harassment, sexual misconduct, sexual assault, and sexual violence (hereafter referred to in the aggregate as “sexual misconduct”).
 It also provides procedures for University employees, students, affiliates and visitors to file reports and/or formal complaints alleging sexual misconduct against any student, employee, affiliate or visitor whose sexual misconduct interferes with the reporter’s workplace or learning environment.
 To learn more, please review Policy 1340.

 Title IX Coordinator

 The University has designated Amy Sirocky-Meck as the Title IX Coordinator.
 Amy is responsbile for Title IX compliance and reporting of sexual harassment and sexual violence at JMU.